Risk on leveraged futures trading on the platform is managed via Forced Liquidation process in the Instant Margining System.

 - The orderbook of the given contract(s) may not be liquid enough to absorb the full position size being closed, resulting in unfilled liquidation

-- If the unfilled liquidation can't find a new counterparty in neither the orderbook nor in the PAS assignment, then termination occurs, which reduces the OI by the remaining size.
+- If the unfilled liquidation can't find a new counterparty in neither the orderbook nor in the PAS assignment, then unwind occurs, which reduces the OI by the remaining size.

 Margin rules for Futures are chosen such that a margin shortfall between counterparties should occur no more frequently than approximately once every 10,000 hours (ca. 420 days).
 This is achieved by choosing the Maintenance Margin requirement such that a 1 hour price move is approximately covered on the 99.99th/ 0.01th percentile.